Ben Schrader Jr.

 Embed:

-Ben Schrader believed that the hostilities will continue because North Korea continues to threaten the US with bombs.
-It is just like the Cold War the lasted for many years.
-He would support reunification between North and South Korea since he went back to Korea for a revisit and he saw first-hand the civilian desire to become one country again.
+Ben Schrader believes that the hostilities will continue because North Korea continues to threaten the with bombs.
+He supports reunification between North and South Korea because he went back to Korea for a revisit and saw first-hand the civilian desire to become one country again.

 Share YouTube: